This page contains a brief biography of the band.

 In 2015, after a handful of shows with the new line up, the band embarked on a full World Tour, with dates in Australia, New Zealand, Japan, USA, Canada, UK, Europe and of course Ireland.

-The Modern Blues tour consisted of 105 shows, which started in Limerick in December 2014 and finished in London in December 2015.
+The Modern Blues Tour consisted of 105 shows, which started in Limerick in December 2014, travelled the world and finished up in London in December 2015.

 Catch a show (or several) if you can!

-For all the latest European dates please Click Here!☝ Back To Top
+For all the latest European Tour dates please Click Here!☝ Back To Top